pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

     :scale: 50 %

 .. tip::
-    If you want, there is a video that explains these steps `install Pymark <https://www.youtube.com/embed/bL5nn2lgaZE>`_ on macOS.
+    If you want, `there is also a video <https://www.youtube.com/embed/bL5nn2lgaZE>`_ that explains these steps on macOS (it is similar for other operating systems).

 Our first coding steps
 ----------------------